 In 2016, in the State of California, the California State University, and UC implemented model terms and conditions for use by State agencies for research, training or public service projects performed by campuses of the university systems.

-Links to resources for implementing model contract terms for use by State of California agencies funding research, training or public service projects performed by campuses of the University of California and California State University systems.
+Background and resources for the model contract terms for use by State of California agencies funding research, training and public service projects performed by campuses of the University of California and California State University systems.

 Memo RPAC-16-01 provides guidance and resources concerning the model agreement.